larsrohwedder/larsrohwedder.github.io/teaching/dm898-25/plan.md

 The possible settings can be found [here](project).
 Each team will be given a different setting based on preferences they submit (details to follow).
 Your tasks are:

 1. Formally define your problem and possibly variants (including parameterizations) of it and write an ILP model for it.
+See [here](task1) for details.
 2. Develop an initial algorithm based on reduction rules, branching strategies, or dynamic programming.
 It should be a correct and sensible algorithm, but formal guarantees on running time, etc. are not required.
 3. Evaluate the complexity of your problem and variants, by showing NP-hardness and possibly hardness with respect to some parameters.